 The handicap committee has the final say as to which category a shooter will be placed.

 Prizes and Awards

 Day prizes will be awarded at the end of each shoot.
 The prizes will be those provided by the prize committee.
 Each category, Novice, Junior and Pro, will receive a first, second and third place award.

 Series awards for the series end will be awarded to each category for first, second and third place.
 These awards will be determined by using the highest three scores of eight, using both the singles and handicap scores combined.

 In addition to the first, second and third place awards for combined scores, there will be an award for the high handicap in each category.
 The score for this award will also be ranked by using the highest three scores of the eight shoots.
 If a shooter has both the high overall score and the high handicap score by using three of eight scores he/she will choose one of the two prizes leaving the other award to the next shooter.

-If there is a tie in any category for first place and high handicap between two shooters the handicap scores will be used to break the tie.
+If there is a tie in any category for first place, the handicap scores will be used to break the tie.
 If both shooters have identical singles and handicap scores the shooters will hold a ten-across shootoff from their handicap yardage to determine the winner.
 This will continue until one shooter prevails.